kopsha/hopeless-programming/index.md

-# Hopeless Programming
+## Chaos Is a Feature, Embrace the Madness, Sanity Is Optional

+Your code will fail.
+The universe doesn't care.
+Bugs are inevitable.
+Warnings are meaningless.
+If you want order, go somewhere else - here, chaos rules and sanity is a forgotten concept.

-If you want to learn how to be a Rick Sanchez of software development, buoy you're in the right place.
+Want to learn how to be a Rick Sanchez of programming?
+You’re in the right place.

-It is not really hard — you just need to write your code in a bit more complicated way than it needs to be.
+It is not really hard — code like the universe is meaningless, make your code slightly more twisted than necessary and watch the chaos unfold.

 ---